ThinkVector/HyperPlaneDevelopmentStudio/README.md

 	will support to us.
 Nowadays, like
 	90' 90' of 2D unreal meta prime reality.
 	Then, unreal meta sphere easy to manage.

+	In the vector of prime set (VP, VPR, VUP, VUPR, VDP, VDPR) most power of this set VP, next VUP.
+VUP is UNREAL DAUGHTER PRIME for generally call for male kind prime's.
+When work with this special reality method, you can feel these features in their offspring.